mpal9000/jsig/README.md

 This branch aims to build up compatibility with the rtype type definition language.

+### Missing from rtype

+There is no way to say `variable Foo is of type X`

+The closest we have is named function signatures but it seems like they are supposed to be type aliases.

+Since there is no good syntax for it yet I'm using the jsig syntax of `identifier : Type`

 ### Implemented

  - `T[]` as an alias for `Array<T>`